Alice & Jack

-Alice & Jack is a British television series made for Channel 4 and PBS.
+Alice & Jack is a British television miniseries made for Channel 4 and PBS.
 A romantic drama created and written by Victor Levin, it stars Andrea Riseborough and Domhnall Gleeson.

 Alice & Jack premiered on 14 February 2024.
 The series consists of 6 episodes.

 Synopsis

 The series follows the lives of its titular characters over a decade and a half.
 Alice, a high-strung loner who works in finance, goes on a date with Jack, a shy, gentle scientist.
 After spending one night together, they go their separate ways, but there is an attraction that keeps bringing them back together time and again in spite of themselves.